 I want just one more day with him. one more chance to tell him how much I love him. one more chance to spoil him with lunch and listen to the stories he loved to tell. actually, I want more than one more day with him.
 I want all of the days, all. of. them.
 I know I can't have them but I want them.

 and I will say it, even as I pray that he can hear me.
 I will say it every day that I'm alive, I will say it because I still can.
 I love you, Daddy.

-For the past few years we have been going through my dad's things. a type of sifting and sorting not recommended for the faint of heart. the truth is that my dad was a great collector of a good many things. he saved everything. so, we have been trying to decide what stays, what goes. because it cannot all stay.
+For the past five years I have been going through my dad's things. a type of sifting and sorting not recommended for the faint of heart.
+When we sold the house I just grabbed boxes of his stuff and brought it here. the truth is that my dad was a great collector of a good many things. he saved everything. so, I have been trying to decide what stays, what goes. because it cannot all stay.
 I wish that it could, but it cannot.

 I would be remiss if I did not mention how hard my own little circle tries to make these kind of days just a little bit softer. fresh cut tulips, watercolor paintings, wishes and prayers sent to heaven, laughter. tears. cupcakes. photos. memories.
 Oh Lordy! all those memories. still, the day will be wobbly, at best.
 I know it, they know it. what else can we do but muddle through? the best gift we give each other comes in the form of small, trembling hands held together. we turn away so we won't see each other cry, and we sit there in that pain while we say in small voices that do not even sound like our own, that we miss him.